Monday, 23 January 2012

 Is You Is or Is You Ain’t

 “Solid Serenade” is probably best known for Tom’s rendition of Louis Jordan’s hit “Is You Is or Is You Ain’t My Baby,” accompanying himself on the double bass.
 Daniel Goldmark in his “Tunes For ‘Toons” (2005, University of California Press) gives a fine critique and examination of Scott Bradley’s scoring technique in the short, but nowhere does he mention who does the actual singing of the song.
-Various internet sources claim it’s Buck Woods but, as usual, it’s impossible to determine whence the information originated.
+However, someone who knows better than anyone has revealed it’s Buck Woods.

 As I’m now using words like “whence” in a post, maybe I should post a few frames that I liked, in the order they appeared on the screen.